 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-For most people, life has been completely unrooted in the era of coronavirus disease 2019 (COVID-19).
+For many people, life has been completely uprooted in the era of coronavirus disease 2019 (COVID-19).

 Working from home, attending virtual school, avoiding large family gatherings, and wearing a face mask everywhere are just some of the changes we have all had to make.
-Despite all this, COVID-19 has taken the top spot as the leading cause of death among Americans over 35.
+Despite all this, COVID-19 has taken the top spot as the leading cause of death among Americans over 35 (Woolf, 2021).

-The good news is there’s light at the end of the tunnel.
+The good news is that there’s a light at the end of the tunnel.
 Thanks to scientists collaborating worldwide, we now have several vaccines that may help end this pandemic.
 The Moderna and Pfizer-BioNTech vaccines were the first to receive Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration (FDA), and both have been deemed safe and effective.
+Since then, a third vaccine, the Johnson & Johnson (Janssen) vaccine, has also received Emergency Use authorization, and the Pfizer-BioNTech vaccine has gotten full FDA approval.

 Will the vaccine make life go back to normal?

-In the long run, once everyone has been vaccinated, we can hopefully return to normal life.
+In the long run, once everyone has been vaccinated, there’s hope that we can return to normal life.
 Well, as normal as life can be post-pandemic.
-In the meantime, it’s imperative for everyone to continue wearing face masks, practice social distancing, and avoiding large gatherings—even if you’ve been vaccinated.
+In the meantime, it’s imperative for everyone to continue to follow CDC guidelines as they evolve.
+This currently includes wearing face masks, practicing social distancing, and avoiding large gatherings—even if you’ve been vaccinated.
 Here’s why.

 Scientists are still gathering data about the vaccine and how it protects people.
 Clinical trials of the Moderna and Pfizer-BioNTech vaccines showed both are almost 95% effective against COVID-19.
 That means 95% of people who get the vaccine won’t develop COVID-19 if exposed to it.
 But that still leaves 5% of people who could still get infected—even with the vaccine (FDA, 2020a; FDA, 2020b).